jpecore/AlexaStampSkill/README.md

 * Stamp identification by letters on the stamp.

 # Coming soon
-+ Display image of stamp on Alexa Cards (waiting on Colnect to use secure https)
+* Display image of stamp on Alexa Cards (waiting on Colnect to use secure hhttps)
 * What is the latest stamp news?
 * Give me a random stamp term.
 * Tell me about the postal history of {country}.
 * What happened today in stamp history?
 * More Colnect.com commands:
-+ Get series of current stamp found
+⋅⋅* Get series of current stamp found
-+ Get variants of current stamp found
+⋅⋅* Get variants of current stamp found
-+ Does colnect user {username} have any stamp from {Country} listed in his colnect collection.
+⋅⋅* Does colnect user {username} have any stamp from {Country} listed in his colnect collection.
-+ Which countries does colnect user {usernme} not have a stamp listed in his colnect collection.
+⋅⋅* Which countries does colnect user {usernme} not have a stamp listed in his colnect collection.
 (As you might have guessed, I'm working on collecting at least one stamp from every country ;) )
-+ How many stamps does colnect user {usernme} have in their colnect collection.
+⋅⋅* How many stamps does colnect user {usernme} have in their colnect collection.
-+ What postage stamp were issued by the {Country} in {year}?
+⋅⋅* What postage stamp were issued by the {Country} in {year}?

 # Contact